simatic-ax/.github/docs/personalaccesstoken.md

 Now you're able to install all dependencies to develop on your library.

-## Workspace settings to access the github registry
+## Workspace settings to access the GitHub registry

-To access the github registry from your workspace, you've to announce it in the apax.yml.
+To access the GitHub registry from your workspace, you've to announce it in the apax.yml.

 Please enter the following code into your apax.yml: